 About 180 women participated in developing intensive groundnut plantations, and despite rodent problems, over half plan to continue this cash crop.
 The project also supported beekeepers-116 male and 26 female-by training and providing them with beehives and harvesting equipment.
 This led to the formation of a beekeepers association/cooperative, through which they were able to link to markets.
 To date, the association has harvested and sold about 50 gallons of honey, and though the project period has elapsed, the association is still harvesting and selling natural honey.

 The CEPF project also supported 300 small-scale artisanal miners who agreed to use forest-friendly mining techniques.
-The miners in the program signed a memorandum of understanding with four CFMBs-in the communities of Normon, Tonglay, Upper Sokpo and Lower Sokpo-commiting to mercury-free mining, as well as backfilling and reclamation where possible to protect the forest and biodiversity.
+The miners in the program signed an MOU with four CFMBsin the communities of Normon, Tonglay, Upper Sokpo and Lower Sokpo-commiting to mercury-free mining, as well as backfilling and reclamation where possible to protect the forest and biodiversity.